 Borussia Dortmund's players react after finishing their Europa League Group J (Photo: Reuters)

-Dortmund - who exited their domestic Cup to third division Offenbach in October - needed to win to progress and deny their opponents a place in the last 32 but it was Sevilla who gained a much needed morale boost to end a run of five successive defeats, including three at home.
+Dortmund - who exited their domestic Cup to third division Offenbach in October - needed to win in order to progress and deny their opponents a place in the last 32, but it was Sevilla who gained a much needed morale boost to end a run of five successive defeats, including three at home.

 Egyptian star Mohamed Zidan had to watch the game from the stands even though he was declared fit and available for selection during the final training session.

 French title contenders Paris Saint Germain topped the group, ending their campaign with a 1-1 draw away at Ukrainian outfit Karpaty Lviv.

 Napoli took the phrase last chance saloon to its limits on Wednesday as a goal from in-form Uruguayan international striker Edinson Cavani in the third minute of time added on gave the Serie A side a 1-0 win over Romanian outfit.